History

 British Value: Democracy, Rule of Law Links with Geography |

 Intent: To develop a chronologically secure knowledge and understanding of British, local and world History, establishing clear narratives within and across the periods studied.
 To use a timeline and describe events from the past using specific dates.
-To devise and address historically valid questions and understand the complexity of children's and adults lives in a period of History and compare this with life today.
+To devise and address historically valid questions and understand the complexity of children's and adults' lives in a period of History and compare this with life today.
 To understand how our knowledge of the past is constructed from a range of sources.
-To research in order to find similarities and differences between two or more periods of History.
+To research to find similarities and differences between two or more periods of History.
 To identify Britain’s settlement by Anglo-Saxons and Scots To know the Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor Implementation:

 |

-The impact of an era studied has had on modern day life (local context) Scots invasions from Ireland to north Britain (now Scotland) Kingdoms Place names (link to Romans) Farming -Land use. traders – routes, items traded and markets and impact
+The impact of an era studied has had on modern day life (local context) Scots' invasions from Ireland to north Britain (now Scotland) Kingdoms Place names (link to Romans) Farming -Land use. traders – routes, items traded and markets and impact

 Life of a child in that era Settlements and homes.
 Food Roles for family members